LeonardoLG95/Stock-Application/README.md

 An application to pull information of the stocks of the companies that are part of the SP500, Nasdaq100, DOW, ETH and BTC.

+# Wallet administrator
+An application to register your operations and see the evolution of your wallet.

 ### Pre-requisites 📋
 To use this application you need to have Docker